 - When you’re visiting Iceland

-- The additional insurance and protection you may want to add
+- Any additional insurance and protection you might want to add

 When you book with Iceland Tours you get added benefits, such as a second driver at no extra cost, in-car Wi-Fi, and more.

 To find out how much renting a car will be for your trip, pick your favorite itinerary and input the details.
 You’ll be able to choose the kind of car you want according to your budget or preferences.

 When you rent a car as part of a package with Iceland Tours, you’ll get added benefits, including CDW, or Collision Damage Waiver.
 This means the rental company won’t charge you over a predetermined limit if you drop off the rental car with damage.